ejanalysis/ejscreen/README.md

 ## Installation

-This package is not on CRAN yet, but you can install it from Github:
+This package is not on CRAN yet, but you can install it from Github (if it has been changed from a private to public repo):

 ```r
 if (!require('devtools')) install.packages('devtools')